GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

   - As always, let's look at `less --help`

 - **Question**
-  - This looks different than with usual help text, why is this?
+  - This looks different from usual help text, why is this?

 <details>
     <summary><b>Solution</b></summary>